Cagurr/School_District_Analysis/README.md

 ### How was the district summary affected?

 The district summary slighly decreased as a result of the restatement.
 As you can see from the images below, the average math and reading scores slightly decreased.
-Interestingly, all three passing percentages (math, reading, and overall) decreased only a couple of percentage points in the most eggregious cases after the revision.
+Interestingly, all three passing percentages (math, reading, and overall) decreased less than one percentage point after the revision.

 Revised analysis and script:
 ![district_summ_new.png](Resources/district_summ_new.png)